CaioAugustoo/events_react/README.md

 # Entre no repositório
 $ cd events_react

-Instale as dependencias digitando no termimal:
+Instale as dependências digitando no termimal:
 $ yarn install

 Rode a aplicação no modo de desenvolvimento.